 We also use more than one - we typically attach one directly to the DJ's board, and then use a second to either record ambient audio or record audio by connecting to their speaker.

 The idea of having more than one is simply to ensure we have a backup somewhere if one fails.

 When using a DJ's board or speaker to record audio, you're not in control of how loud their setup is.
 We've had it happen a couple of times where we put our recorder on the lowest setting it'll possibly go, and it was still WAY too loud.

-A couple of tools we use to combat this are Input Attenuators and Mic Splitters.
-The Input Attenuators reduce the output volume of the speaker/soundboard so that it won’t clip with your recorder.
+A couple of tools we use to combat this are Input Attenuators and this Whirlwind 1x2 Mic Splitter.
+The Input Attenuators reduce the output volume of the speaker/soundboard so that it won't clip with your recorder.
 The splitter helps because it allows you to have greater control of the output levels.